biosaxs-dev/molass-develop/chapters/03/jupyter_env.md

 jupyter lab
 ```

-This will open a JUpyter Lab page on your browser.
+This will open a Jupyter Lab page on your browser.

 ## VS Code Jupyter Extension